kubernetes-sigs/scheduler-plugins/kep/205-preemption-toleration/README.md

   // MinimumPreemptablePriority specifies the minimum priority value that can preempt this priority class.
   MinimumPreemptablePriority *int32 `json:"minimumPreemptablePriority,omitempty"`

-  // TolerationSeconds specified how many seconds this priority class can tolerate preemption by priorities lower than MinimumPreemptablePriority.
-Null value specifies forever (default).
-Duration means the duration from the pod being scheduled to some node.
-This value affects only to scheduled pods (no effect on nominated nodes).
+  // TolerationSeconds specifies how long this priority class can tolerate preemption by priorities lower than MinimumPreemptablePriority.
+  // Nil value means forever, which is not preempted forever (default)
+  // zero and negative value means immediate, which is preempted immediately. i.e. no toleration at all.
+  // This value affects scheduled pods only (no effect on nominated pods).
   TolerationSeconds *int64 `json:"tolerationSeconds,omitempty"`

   // more policy will arise in the future.